Kevin O'Leary: Personal life

 O'Leary is Catholic.
-He and his wife, Linda (née Greer), have been married since 1990.
+He and his wife, Linda, have been married since 1990.
 The couple separated in 2011, but they resumed their marriage after two years.
 They have two children, Trevor and Savannah.
 In a 2016 interview, O'Leary stated: "In a successful growing business, it eats your time alive.
 Then later in life, you can provide for your family things that many others can't have.
 But because you sacrificed, you're then given the reward of freedom."

 The O'Learys live in Miami Beach and Toronto.
 He also maintains a cottage in Muskoka, Ontario, as well as homes in Boston and Geneva, Switzerland.
 In a 2022 CNBC interview, he mentioned that he has obtained a United Arab Emirates citizenship in order to be able to partner with Emiratis on investments.

 O'Leary is a fan of the New England Patriots football team and claims to watch all of their games, even when he is traveling around the world and games occur during the middle of the night.
 He is a wine aficionado and belongs to the Confrérie des Chevaliers du Tastevin, an international association of Burgundy wine enthusiasts.
 He is also a lifelong photographer and has exhibited and sold prints of his photographs, donating the proceeds to charity.
 O'Leary is also an avid watch collector and expert, sharing his insights on both Shark Tank and social media.
+He is known for wearing signature red watch bands and frequently wears two watches simultaneously, stating his belief that a watch loses its soul if it is not worn.